 NDI was created in 1983 as one of the four core institutes of the National Endowment for Democracy, which was established by Congress in that year to act as a grant-making foundation, distributing funds to private organizations for the purpose of promoting democracy abroad.
 Also launched that year were the International Republican Institute (IRI), the American Center for International Labor Solidarity (the Solidarity Center), and the Center for International Private Enterprise (CIPE).

 Since its founding, NDI has responded to the aspirations of people around the world to live in democratic societies that recognize and promote basic human rights.
 With its local partners, the Institute brings together individuals and groups to share ideas, knowledge, experiences and expertise to strengthen and improve the responsiveness and effectiveness of governance.
 The Institute’s multinational approach reinforces the message that while there is no single democratic model, certain core principles are shared by all democracies.
 The Institute’s work upholds the principles enshrined in the Universal Declaration of Human Rights.

 The National Democratic Institute is a nonprofit, nonpartisan, nongovernmental organization with a loose affiliation with the Democratic Party.
 We do not operate in the United States and we take no position on U.S. elections.
 We have no political agenda and work with democrats of all political stripes around the world.

 Who is on your board?

-The Institute’s board of directors is chaired by former Secretary of State Madeleine K. Albright.
+The Institute’s board of directors is chaired by former Senator THOMAS A. DASCHLE.
 Board members come from diverse walks of life, and their experiences and talents help to inform and guide our work.
-You can learn more about the board and read biographies of its members on our site.
+You can learn more about the board and read the biographies of its members on our site.